LDLNAN/Patient-Health-Management-System/README.md

 ## Overview

-CLI Patient Health Record Management System project, developed as a proof of concept.
+CLI Patient Health Record Management System student project, developed as a proof of concept.
 The primary goal of this project is to create a secure, efficient, and maintainable system for managing individual patient health profiles.
 It aims to address the common challenge of fragmented patient information, providing a centralized solution for healthcare professionals and patients.

 ## How to Run the Application